 Some critics of salmon restoration efforts suggest that the hatcheries should simply produce more fish to compensate for the declining wild salmon populations.
 But heavy production in hatcheries tends to yield an unsustainable population of fish that is dependent on hatchery operations, lacks genetic diversity and crowds out the remaining wild fish.

 Chinook and coho salmon also experienced several crises in 2001 and 2002, including depleted water levels and disease.
 Disease killed tens of thousands of salmon because of low flows in the river, unfavorable channel configuration and crowded conditions.

 The needs of each of the Basin’s many water interests — from farmers to tribes to commercial salmon fishermen to wildlife refuges — have often conflicted with one another.

 In the last several years, there has been a major multilateral effort to reach a compromise.

 This effort has yielded two linked agreements, the Klamath Basin Restoration Agreement and the Klamath Hydroelectric Settlement Agreement.
-These agreements aim to ease tensions among stakeholders and to bring about a major salmon restoration effort and the removal of four hydroelectric dams.
+These agreements aim to ease tensions among stakeholders and bring about a major salmon restoration effort and the removal of four hydroelectric dams.
 This restoration proposal includes a 10-year habitat restoration effort funded by the federal government that has to be approved by Congress.

-In the meantime, Klamath tribes were awarded water rights to the Upper Klamath Basin in March, 2013.
+In the meantime, Klamath tribes were awarded water rights to the Upper Klamath Basin in March 2013.
 The tribes, including the Kauk and Yurak, now have oversight of Klamath River flows under the “the first in time, first in use” water doctrine.
-With the Klamath River basin experiencing a severe drought, area farmer are concerned about access to Klamath water for irrigation.
+With the Klamath River basin experiencing a severe drought, area farmers are concerned about access to Klamath water for irrigation.
 These developments have the potential to trigger a new round of Klamath water wars and unravel the Klamath Basin Restoration Agreement.